twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 2 Notes.md

 **Absolute Advantage**: the ability of an individual, a firm, or a country *to produce more of a good or service than potential trading partners*, using the same amount of resources.
 - In the example, the neighbour has an absolute advantage

+> [!NOTE]
+>  producing "more of a good or service... using the same amount of resources" is the same concept as producing the same amount of a good or service using fewer resources.

 **Comparative Advantage**: the ability of an individual, a firm, or a country to produce a good or service *at a lower opportunity cost than potential trading partners*. **It is the basis for trade**

 Why do we both benefit?